All Episodes

 Now, again, there's not a divide.

-And I I did not like what I was watching and witnessing last night before our very eyes.
+And I did not like what I was watching and witnessing last night before our very eyes.

-Now, the president said he's warning the governor, get this under control, or I will handle it for you.
+Now, the president said he's warning the governor, get this under control or I will handle it for you.

 Now, why would the president say something like that?

-Every single, every single time that there is a an incident like this, the entire community is put at risk.
+Because for the safety and security of the people that live there, every single time that there is an incident like this, the entire community is put at risk.

-We'll delve into that later, but you know, member Trayvon.
+We'll delve into that later.

 Early on in that case, I got a tip that there was an eyewitness that was going to put Trayvon on top of George Zimmerman.